-The local Mine and Heritage Centre shares the tools of the trade, the stories of the past and reflects on the 2006 mining disaster when two miners were trapped one kilometre underground for 14 days after a dramatic rock fall.
+The Beaconsfield Mine and Heritage Centre shares the tools of the trade, the stories of the past and reflects on the 2006 mining disaster when two miners were trapped one kilometre underground for 14 days after a dramatic rock fall.
 The exhibit includes a breath-shortening multi-sensory simulation of the 2006 disaster.

 Beaconsfield also has some architectural gems, including the beautiful timber Holy Trinity Church.

 Nearby, nature abounds at the nearby Holwell Gorge reserve, 10 km south of Beaconsfield, with tall trees, waterfalls and a scenic walking track.

 Beaconsfield is a 40-min drive (41 km) north from Launceston.

 - Take a look at the beautiful Holy Trinity Church, constructed from timber in 1907 with wooden gables and step inside to see the intricate detail of the internal woodwork